This story started here.

 “My name is Lombard,” he said.
 “I refuse to show my ID or my ticket stub.”

-Kelly thought that he was trying to decide whether to stand up, to appear more determined, or whether it was better to continue to sit and to appear unruffled by all this.
+Kelly thought that he was trying to decide if he should stand up, to appear more determined, or whether it was better to continue to sit and to appear unruffled by all this.

 Stephanie seemed to be thinking about something else, so Kelly stepped forward.
 “You should read the fine print on your ticket,” she said to Lombard.
 “You are obliged to surrender it, on request, to any employee of the bus company.”
 She tapped the patch on her jacket pocket, and then stepped forward and held out her hand.
 “I’m an employee, and I’m requesting your ticket stub.
 Sir.”